kahhe/kahhe/README.md

 ### Hi there 👋

-I'm Kah Heng, currently a computer engineering undergraduate in National University of Singapore.
+I'm Kah Heng, a computer engineering undergraduate at the National University of Singapore.

 Programming languages I have experience with:
 - C/C++
 - Java
+- Python
 - Verilog

 #### Socials